-- UG 1 Develop and reinforce leadership skills in its faculty members, staff, and students. - UG 2 Promote academic scholarship. - UG 3 Provide individualized student-centered instruction and services. - UG 4 Provide a flexible educational environment. - UG 5 Enhance critical and creative thinking, problem-solving, and information literacy skills. - UG 6 Inspire faculty, staff, and students toward personal and professional development and lifelong learning. - UG 7 Provide communities and organizations with skilled and ethically minded leaders. - UG 8 Break down educational barriers by utilizing up to date distance education technologies. - UG 9 Maintain a sustainable university that strives to continuously improve the quality of its programs, people, and support services. - UG 10 Promote an environment of academic freedom founded on principles of educational equity and diversity. - UG 11 Promote a workplace culture founded on core values of people, accountability, integrity, respect, growth, and community.
+- UG 1.
+Develop and reinforce leadership skills in its faculty members and students. - UG 2.
+Promote academic scholarship. - UG 3.
+Provide individualized student-centered instruction and services. - UG 4.
+Provide a flexible educational environment. - UG 5.
+Enhance critical and creative thinking, problem-solving, and information literacy skills. - UG 6.
+Inspire faculty and students toward personal and professional development and lifelong learning. - UG 7.
+Provide communities and organizations with skilled and ethically minded leaders. - UG 8.
+Provide an environment for employees that stimulates and challenges the development of their abilities and that fosters the pursuit of personal growth. - UG 9.
+Maintain a sustainable university that strives to continuously improve the quality of its programs and support services. - UG 10.
+Maintain a university in which the faculty are professionally and academically qualified and dedicated to lifelong learning. - UG 11.
+Promote a workplace culture founded on core values of people, accountability, integrity, respect, growth, and community.